 “Mom, what’s for dinner?”

 If your house is anything like mine, the questions start around 10AM- right after they’ve had breakfast and a snack.
-I love and encourage curious minds, but seriously?
+As a homeschool mom, I love and encourage curious minds, but seriously?

 And that is just one reason meal planning has saved my sanity.